kosmonautdnb/WatcomGL/README.md

 May also work in other (non Dos) environments.

-Current hot topics: barycentric coordinates cause polygon edges to be calculated incorrectly (in seldom cases).
+Current hot topics: barycentric coordinates cause polygon edges to be calculated incorrectly (in very very seldom cases).

 For some fun: link _YELLOW.CPP to see "Yellow Rose of Texas" a 4k by Fit and Bandwagon.